How marketing automation transformed the sales funnel

 Image source

-This single point of communication enabled a smooth transition from lead to prospect, and then maybe to a customer.
+This single point of communication facilitated a seamless transition from lead to prospect, and ultimately to a customer.
 With very limited engagement channels available, sales reps could easily control the message and carefully tailor it to each of their prospects.
 And if prospects needed any additional information regarding the company, product or service, they would have to get in touch with the sales rep.

 Image source

 Digital marketing and marketing automation have completely disrupted the traditional funnel.
-Nowadays, prospects have various ways to get information about a company through social media, online reviews, industry blogs and a number of other mediums.
+Nowadays, prospects have various ways to gather information about a company through social media, online reviews, industry blogs, and other media.
 They are also communicating with the company via email, social, podcasts, live chats, and the list goes on.

-This change presents new challenges for B2B companies, which typically enjoyed a very straight forward sales funnel.
-It’s important to note that prospects still have to go through the traditional stages of awareness, interest, desire, and action; the only difference is the part they play in that process.
+This change presents new challenges for B2B companies, which typically enjoyed a very straightforward sales funnel.
+It’s essential to recognize that prospects must still progress through the traditional stages of awareness, interest, desire, and action; the only difference lies in their role in that process.

-With so many communication channels, touchpoints, and information involved in the new sales funnel, it makes it impossible for a single sales rep to maintain control over the whole process.
+With so many communication channels, touchpoints, and pieces of information involved in the new sales funnel, it becomes impossible for a single sales representative to maintain control over the entire process.

-Selling is no longer a one-man’s job, rather a mission for an entire company, meaning everyone needs to be on the same page when it comes to message and approach.
+Selling is no longer a one-man job, but rather a mission for an entire company, meaning everyone needs to be on the same page when it comes to message and approach.
 The content created by social media teams needs to align with the message delivered through email marketing.
-Which in turn, needs to coincide with the sales reps positioning.
+Which, in turn, needs to coincide with the sales rep’s positioning.

 According to Ascend2’s 2016 “Marketing Automation Trends Survey,” 30% of respondents say marketing-sales alignment is one of the most significant barriers to marketing automation success.
 Being able to nurture a prospect through carefully automated emails and social media is a vital part of lead generation.
 Unfortunately, if those messages don’t support the in-person sales interactions, the entire sale will fall apart.

-Firstly, the ways in which marketing engages and nurtures prospects in the sales funnel needs to be revised.
-Too many CMOs see marketing automation as merely a time-saving tool.
-However, marketing automation makes it possible to customize communication in a way that hits every prospect with the right message at the right time.
+Firstly, the ways in which marketing engages and nurtures prospects in the sales funnel need to be revised.
+Many CMOs view marketing automation as merely a time-saving tool.
+However, marketing automation enables the customization of communication in a way that delivers the right message to every prospect at the right time.
 This makes it ideal for supporting the sales cycle.

 Ascend2 also found that the most important strategic goals of a marketing automation strategy are: